 In November 2010, the Compensation Committee conducted an annual review of Board compensation.
 Meridian Compensation Partners LLP prepared a competitive analysis and review of the cash and equity compensation for non-employee directors.
-Following this review, the committee recommended to the Board the following adjustments to director compensation: (a) an increase of the annual cash retainer for non-Chairman members from \$57,000 to \$60,000; (b) an increase of the annual retainer for services as chairman of the Nominating and Corporate Governance Committee and the Pharmaceutical Compliance and Quality Committee from \$10,000 to \$20,000; (c) an increase of the restricted stock award from \$183,000 to \$216,000; and (d) an increase in the value of the stock option award from \$122,000 to \$144,000.
+Following this review, the committee recommended to the Board the following adjustments to director compensation: (a) an increase of the annual cash retainer for non-Chairman members from \$57,000 to \$60,000, and \$157,000 to \$160,000 for the Chairman; (b) an increase of the annual retainer for services as chairman of the Nominating and Corporate Governance Committee and the Pharmaceutical Compliance and Quality Committee from \$10,000 to \$20,000; (c) an increase of the value of the restricted stock award from \$183,000 to \$216,000; and (d) an increase in the value of the stock option award from \$122,000 to \$144,000.
 The Board approved the recommendations effective January 1, 2011.